WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 Terminal Group (TG): A container for calls between a client and server.
 A TG is identified by a URI, hosted on the server.
-A TG acts as a unit of policy and capabilities, including alowed phone numbers.
+A TG acts as a unit of policy and capabilities, including allowed phone numbers.
 The acronym is a nod to its circuit switched predecessor, the Trunk Group.
 It exists to facilitate automated configuration of call routing and avoid call failures due to mismatched capabilities.